Tutor: Amy Ku Redler

 Please note, if you choose to defer your place and a course is no longer taught at the College, you will not be eligible for any refund, and the college holds no responsibility for any financial losses.

-All course work and case studies will have to be completed before you take the ITEC exam.
-If work is not completed under ITEC regulations, you will not be able to be entered for the exam.
+All course work and case studies will have to be completed before the final assessment.
+If work is not completed , you may not be able to be entered for the assessment.
 If students do not wish to take the exam, a certificate of attendance will be awarded, which will not qualify the holder for professional practice.
 There is no reduction on course fees even if you do not wish to sit the exam.